-402.3 RACIAL- OR BIAS-BASED PROFILING PROHIBITED
+402.3 RACIAL OR IDENTITY PROFILING AND BIASED POLICING PROHIBITED

-The practice of racial/bias based profiling is illegal and will not be tolerated by this Department (Penal Code § 13519.4(f)).
+Members shall not engage in biased policing or racial or identity profiling, and any such practice will not be tolerated by this Department (Penal Code § 13519.4(f)).

 - 1. It is the responsibility of every Member of this Department to prevent, report, and respond appropriately to clear discriminatory or biased practices. - 2.
-Every Member of this Department engaging in a non-consensual detention shall be prepared to articulate sufficient reasonable suspicion to justify the detention independent of the individual's membership in a protected class. - (a) To the extent that written documentation would otherwise be completed (e.g., arrest report, F.I. card, etc.), the involved deputy should include those facts giving rise to the deputy's reasonable suspicion or probable cause for the contact. - (b) Nothing in this policy shall require any deputy to prepare documentation of a contact that would not otherwise involve such reporting. - (c) While the practice of racial profiling is strictly prohibited, it is recognized that race or ethnicity may be legitimately considered by a deputy in combination with other legitimate factors to establish reasonable suspicion or probable cause (e.g., suspect description is limited to a specific race or group).
+Every Member of this Department engaging in a non-consensual detention shall be prepared to articulate sufficient reasonable suspicion or probable cause to justify the detention independent of the individual's membership in a demographic category. - (a) To the extent that written documentation would otherwise be completed (e.g., arrest report, F.I. card, etc.), the involved deputy should include those facts giving rise to the deputy's reasonable suspicion or probable cause for the contact. - (b) Nothing in this policy shall require any deputy to prepare documentation of a contact that would not otherwise involve such reporting.